linyufly/AxisAlignedFlowMap/README.md

 The main.cpp together with CMakeListsForUser.txt is an example of using the compiled shared library libAxisAlignedFlowMap.so.

+When compiling, put

+	main.cpp
+	lcsUnstructuredGridWithTimeVaryingPointData.h
+	lcsAxisAlignedFlowMap.h
-When compiling, put main.cpp, CMakeListsForUser.txt (it should be renamed as CMakeLists.txt) and libAxisAlignedFlowMap.so in the same folder, then enter the commands below.
+	CMakeListsForUser.txt (it should be renamed as CMakeLists.txt) libAxisAlignedFlowMap.so

+in the same folder, then enter the commands below.

       $ cmake .
       $ make